 - Urgently need your help

-If you’ve already gone No Contact with a narcissist, stick to your guns and DO NOT let them back in, no matter what they try to pull.
+If you’ve already gone No Contact with the narcissist, stick to your guns and DO NOT let them back in, no matter what they try to pull.

 Trust me, I’ve been there myself and I know how convincing it can all be.
-Especially when they play on your empathy and you feel bad for turning them away.
-The bottom line is that they’re using emotional blackmail so that they can pull you back and abuse you all over again.
+Especially when they play on your empathy and make you feel bad for turning them away.
+The bottom line is that they’re using emotional blackmail in order to pull you back in and abuse you all over again.

 If they really were a genuine friend, they never would have treated you so badly in the first place.
 Actions speak louder than words.